-Brass In/Out - A physical check-in and check-out system that provides an accurate record of all persons in the underground.
+Brass-In/Brass-Out - A physical check-in and check-out system that provides an accurate record of all personnel underground.

 Contractor - A person, partnership, corporation, subsidiary of a corporation, firm, association, or other organization that provides services or materials for SDSTA.
 Contractors have defined scopes of services, defined locations of work, and defined agreement durations.